Coal-fired power station: Coal power generation

+By 2023, global coal power capacity had increased to 2,130 GW, largely due to 47.4 GW of additions in China.

+While some nations pledged to transition away from coal power at the 2021 United Nations Climate Change Conference (COP26) through the Global Coal to Clean Power Transition Statement, significant challenges persist, especially in developing countries such as Indonesia and Vietnam.

 Efficiency

 There are 4 main types of coal-fired power station in increasing order of efficiency are: subcritical, supercritical, ultra-supercritical and cogeneration (also called combined heat and power or CHP).
 Subcritical is the least efficient type, however recent innovations have allowed retrofits to older subcritical plants to meet or even exceed efficiency of supercritical plants.

 Integrated gasification combined cycle design

-Integrated gasification combined cycle (IGCC) is a coal power generation technology that uses a high pressure gasifier to turn coal (or other carbon based fuels) into pressurized gas—synthesis gas (syngas).
-Converting the coal to gas enables the use of a combined cycle generator, typically achieving high efficiency.
-The IGCC process can also enable removal of some pollutants from the syngas prior to the power generation cycle.
-However, the technology is costly compared with conventional coal-fired power stations.
+Integrated gasification combined cycle (IGCC) is a coal-based power generation technology that uses a high-pressure gasifier to convert coal (or other carbon-based fuels) into pressurized synthesis gas (syngas).
+The gasification process allows the use of a combined cycle generator, typically achieving higher efficiency.
+IGCC also facilitates removal of certain pollutants from the syngas before power generation.
+However, this technology is more expensive than conventional coal-fired power stations.

 Carbon dioxide emissions

 As coal is mainly carbon, coal-fired power stations have a high carbon intensity.
 On average, coal power stations emit far more greenhouse gas per unit electricity generated compared with other energy sources (see also life-cycle greenhouse-gas emissions of energy sources).
 In 2018 coal burnt to generate electricity emitted over 10 Gt CO_{2} of the 34 Gt total from fuel combustion (the overall total greenhouse gas emissions for 2018 was 55 Gt CO_{2}e).